Share via

 You can import profiles that are exported from Business Central.
 The steps are more or less the opposite of the steps to export profiles.

-1. On the Profiles (Roles) page, choose the Import Profiles action.
+1. On the Profiles (Roles) page, select the Import Profiles action.

-2. Follow the steps on the Import Profiles wizard.
+2. Follow the steps in the Import Profiles assisted setup guide.

 If you only want to import selected profiles, use the Selected checkbox to indicate which to import.